-Living in the greater Los Angeles area, I was lucky to have three Japanese markets: Seiwa, Mitsuwa, and Tokyo Central all within 6 miles away from my home.
+Living in the greater Los Angeles area, I was lucky to have three Japanese markets: Seiwa, Mitsuwa, and Tokyo Central which were all within 6 miles away from my home.
 Not all of these markets allow you to buy Japanese grocery online although the places below do.

-Unfortunately, not everybody is that lucky, so here are some of the most reliable online marketplaces to be able to buy Japanese products: food, dinnerware, appliances, to industrial sushi and noodle-making machines online.
+Unfortunately, not everybody is that lucky, so here are some of the most reliable online marketplaces to be able to buy Japanese grocery products: food, dinnerware, appliances, to industrial sushi and noodle-making machines online.

 The Factors When Selecting Online Seller